National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Even in methodological studies, there is a universe of populations and contexts for which the methods apply (or not).
 In descriptive studies, the focus is on a population and its attributes.

-In associational, causal, and intervention studies, the following attributes are important: **_Population (cohort and control), Intervention/Exposure (if any), Comparator, Outcome, Time Horizon, potential confounders_**.[cite]
+In associational, causal, and intervention studies, the following attributes are important [cite]:

+1. **P**opulation (cohort and control),
+1. **I**ntervention/Exposure (if any),
+1. **C**omparator,
+1. **O**utcome,
+1. **T**ime horizon, and
+1. potential confounders.

 These should be articulated in text with proper intention so analysts and reviewers have a basis for assessing whether subsequent code matches the intention.
 (Of course, after confronting the data, these intentions often change prior to finalizing the protocol.)

 **Other attributes include**: Design, Rationale, study objectives, which need to be manually entered.
 The DUR identifier should be supplied by the system.